sakebook/pbssc/README.md

 ## Install

-You can install pbssc with homebrew.
+You can install pbssc with Homebrew.

 ```
 % brew tap sakebook/tap && brew install pbssc
 ```

 ## Setup
-- Set environment variable `PBSSC_IMAGE_PATH` images save path to `.zshrc`.
+- Set environment variable `PBSSC_IMAGE_PATH`.
+This is an images save path.

 ```
 export PBSSC_IMAGE_PATH=/YOUR/PATH